BazzaCuda/MinimalistMediaPlayerX/README.md

 `MMP` (`v3.0.3`) can now play through all the media files on an entire drive, starting wherever you choose.
 Folders that don't contain supported media files will be skipped.
 For those folders that do, a new playlist will be created and played through automatically.
 You can, of course, have the [P]laylist panel open while you do this and watch `MMP` create each new playlist as it navigates through all your folders.
 You can use any of the playlist controls or double-click with the mouse to skip items in the list and jump to others.
 Requires the new `nextFolderOnEnd=yes` setting.
 See the release notes.

-_N.B.
-Some v2 users reported issues with the main window resizing itself several times on normal-sized monitors, e.g. 1920 x 1080, until it eventually fitted.
-These issues were fixed in v3._

-MMP: Minimalist Media Player now has its own [domain](https://minimalistmediaplayer.com) and its own [wiki](https://minimalistmediaplayer.com) (currently being developed)

 `MMP` (`v3.0.0`) added image and thumbnail browsing and image manipulation (e.g. brightness, contrasts, gamma, saturation, crop).
 ![Clipboard Image (23)](https://github.com/BazzaCuda/MinimalistMediaPlayerX/assets/22550919/4a5d4849-0dba-4c44-9ef0-13673afea03e)

 `MMP` (`v2.0.0`) added fast, lossless audio/video editing: https://github.com/BazzaCuda/MinimalistMediaPlayerX/wiki/Lossless-Audio-Video-editing
 ![editing1](https://github.com/BazzaCuda/MinimalistMediaPlayerX/assets/22550919/705baa13-4b38-45ed-b2f7-235ae45c3f2d)

+**WIKI**
+MMP: Minimalist Media Player now has its own [domain](https://minimalistmediaplayer.com) and its own [wiki](https://minimalistmediaplayer.com) (currently being developed)

 **TIPS**

-**TIP**: You can crop an image by using zoom ([I]n/[O]ut) and pan (Ctrl-left, ctrl-right, ctrl-up, ctrl-down) until the video window shows only the part of the image you want, then [F5] screenshot it.
+- You can crop an image by using zoom ([I]n/[O]ut) and pan (Ctrl-left, ctrl-right, ctrl-up, ctrl-down) until the video window shows only the part of the image you want, then [F5] screenshot it.
 The screenshot will include any changes you've made to the Brightness, Contrast, Gamma, Saturation or Rotation of the original image.

-**TIP**: You can edit (Ctrl-[E]) an entire audio or video file using just [I] and [O] to set [I]n and [O]ut points.
+- You can edit (Ctrl-[E]) an entire audio or video file using just [I] and [O] to set [I]n and [O]ut points.
 E.g. Use the TAB key to fast forward through a video: when you get to the next section you want to include, press [I]; when you get to the next section that you want to exclude, press [O].
 When you're done, click **Export**.
 It really doesn't get much easier than that!!

 **MMP: Minimalist Media Player**